 - Pustular Psoriasis: Painful and severe form of psoriasis, with pus-filled sacs in the psoriasis plaques that can break.
 Fever may occur.

 - Inverse Psoriasis:: This psoriasis may affect skin fold areas such as the genital area, under the breast or arms, or around the groin area.
 The lesions are flat, red, and often without scales.

 - Nail Psoriasis: Nails may become yellow-brown, pitted, flake away or detach from the nail bed.

-- Psoriatic Arthritis: May occur in up to 30 percent of patients with psoriasis; symptoms include swelling of the knee, ankles, hands and toe joints, pain, and nail psoriasis.
+- Psoriatic Arthritis: May occur in up to 30 percent of patients with psoriasis; symptoms include swelling of the knees, ankles, hands and toe joints; pain; and may be accompanied by nail psoriasis.

 Flare Ups: Common Psoriasis Triggers